jjc1805/CapstoneProject-MusicRecommendationSystem/README.md

 # CapstoneProject-MusicRecommendationSystem
-This is the repository for the capstone project on Music Recommendation System by Jason Carvalho, Shriram Duraikanna and Swarna Kumaran.
+This is the repository for the capstone project on Music Recommendation System by Jason Carvalho, Shriram Kannan and Swarna Kumaran.